-The BAUN Council consists of a maximum of 11 members representing England, Scotland, Ireland and Wales.
+The BAUN Executive consists of a maximum of 11 members representing England, Scotland, Ireland and Wales.
 The Executive Officers of the association are President, Vice President, Secretary and Treasurer.
-The President's post is held for a period of two years and council members are elected for a period of three years.
-Council members may stand for a second term of office.
+The President's post is held for a period of two years and Trustees are elected for a period of three years.
+Trustees may stand for a second term of office.

 BAUN Honorary Secretary